 For completeness, we also show the corresponding QR results for translation speed (Fig. 15 and Table 5).
-The OLS estimate of the trend for the entire basin $(-0.01 \text{ km hr}^{-1} \text{ year}^{-1})$ is close to the trend calculated from the annual-mean speeds shown in Table 2 $(-0.007, -0.008 \text{ km hr}^{-1} \text{ year}^{-1})$ .
+The OLS estimate of the trend for the entire basin $(-0.01 \text{ km h}^{-1} \text{ yr}^{-1})$ is close to the trend calculated from the annual-mean speeds shown in Table 2 $(-0.007, -0.008 \text{ km h}^{-1} \text{ yr}^{-1})$.
 However, it is now statistically significant.
-The change in the p-value reflects the fact that the sample size is much higher since the data is not averaged annually.
-When we consider the entire Atlantic, estimated trends from QR are nearly the same as the OLS trend with the exception of $\tau = 0.95$ .
-However, when we consider the subsets of the data for $20-50^{\circ}N$ , there are some notable differences.
+The change in the p value reflects the fact that the sample size is much higher since the data are not averaged annually.
+When we consider the entire Atlantic, estimated trends from QR are nearly the same as the OLS trend with the exception of $\tau = 0.95$.
+However, when we consider the subsets of the data for $20-50^{\circ}$ N, there are some notable differences.
 In particular, for August-September, the trends in the fastest translation speeds are even more negative.

-Tables 3, 4 and 5 also include the percent changes defined using the first and last value in the linear fit over the period 1966-2019.
-If we subjectively assume that a statistically significant change of magnitude at least 10% over the past 54 years can be deemed robust, then the key outcome of the QR is the following: The trends in the tails of the distribution of the accelerations and speeds are most robust for the August-September months.
-For the extratropical region $(20-50^{\circ}N)$ , both rapid tangential acceleration and deceleration show robust reductions.
+Tables 3-5 also include the percent changes defined using the first and last value in the linear fit over the period 1966- 2019.
+If we subjectively assume that a statistically significant change in magnitude of at least 10% over the past 54 years can be deemed robust, then the key outcome of the QR is the following: the trends in the tails of the distribution of the accelerations and speeds are most robust for the August-September months.
+For the extratropical region $(20-50^{\circ} \text{ N})$, both rapid tangential acceleration and deceleration show robust reductions.
 This indicates a general narrowing of the tangential acceleration distribution over time.
 The curvature acceleration shows an increase for the lower quantiles and reduction for the upper.
-This suggests a shift in the curvature acceleration towards smaller values, consistent with the results for tangential
+This suggests a shift in the curvature acceleration towards smaller values, consistent with the results for tangential acceleration.
+Forward speed shows mostly reducing trends for both upper and lower tails, indicating that extremes in speeds are reducing over time.

 Figure 14.
-As in Fig. 13, but for curvature acceleration.
+As in Fig. 13 but for curvature acceleration.